Nevada Department of Education logo

 7. There was a 25% or more increase or decrease in AEFLA funding from the previous program year (Including IELCE).

-9. 30% or less of participants made a Measurable Skill Gain.
+9. (Federally approved percentage for the fiscal year)% or less of participants made a Measurable Skill Gain.

 1. Targets will include all Educational Functioning Levels and employment 2nd quarter after exit, employment 4th quarter after exit, median earnings, and credentials obtained.